percona/pmm/docs/install-pmm/install-pmm-client/connect-database/postgresql.md

 ### Auto-discovery limit

-PMM 2.41.0 introduces limit for **Auto-discovery** in PostgreSQL, a feature that dynamically discovers all databases in your PostgreSQL instance.
+Limit for **Auto-discovery** in PostgreSQL is a feature that dynamically discovers all databases in your PostgreSQL instance.

 Limiting **Auto-discovery** reduces connections and prevents high CPU and RAM usage caused by multiple databases.